-6.1 The impact of collective actions on the economy: a summary of the empirical evidence
+6.1 The Impact of Collective Actions on the Economy: A Summary of the Empirical Evidence

 There have been several empirical studies that attempt to estimate the costs of collective action.
 However, most of these studies have been done for companies operating in the US.
+Yet, they provide useful data that illustrate the impact of private enforcement on a variety of economic indicators.